abdulrahmanyusmadi/abdulrahmanyusmadi.github.io/README.md

 * Keep coordinate with IT and architects of Orange group (mother company).
 * Work in agile (SAFe) and DevOps environment.
 * Design solution for customers from around the world in a software company.
+* During the employment, I have led the following:
+  * Led and implemented landing zone framework for Azure Cloud with IaaC.
+  * Led and develop Azure blueprint for hosting company's solution.
+  * Led and upskill regional engineers for on-premise Google Kubernetes Engine (GKE).
+  * Led the design and implementation of CI/CD which improved deployment time and collaboration between external developer and customer.

 **Cloud Solution Architect, Crayon, August 2022 - October 2023**